HansSchriwer/CBU/README.md

-# CBU - Doctorate in Business Administration (DBA) research paper for DBA classes.
-# I will post most research papers as completed during the DBA program.
-# The final dissertation will also be posted.
+### CBU - Doctorate in Business Administration (DBA) research papers for DBA classes will be posted as they are completed during the DBA program.
+The final dissertation will also be shared.###